crosscode-nl/influxdblptool/README.md

 ## Installation

 There are multiple ways to add this library to your project.

-I will describe the most advantageous method.
+There are too many tools for C++ to describe them all.
+I will describe two methods, both for CMake users.

+The first method will download the source code and build against it, the second will use an installed version of the library.

+### CMake FetchContent (Preferred)

 This method emulates dependency management of more modern languages and build systems like Rust+Cargo and Go as best as it can.